 10 mythical creatures that really exist.
 Mythical creatures (40 photos).
 Winged horse Pegasus

-We have all heard stories of mythical creatures either from ancient Greek legends, or from modern fairy tales.
-Despite their obscure origins, these mythical creatures are described in folklore. different peoples and in many cases are part of the culture.
-It's amazing that there are people around the world who are still convinced that these monsters exist, despite the lack of any meaningful evidence.
+We've all heard stories about mythical creatures either from ancient greek legends, or from modern fairy tales.
+Despite their unclear origins, these mythical creatures are described in folklore different nations and in many cases are part of the culture.
+It's amazing that there are people all over the world who are still convinced that these monsters exist, despite the lack of any meaningful evidence.
 We present to your attention a list of the most famous fantastic creatures.

-Banshee is a figure from Irish folklore, a woman who, according to popular belief, appears near the house of a person doomed to death and, with her characteristic groans and sobs, announces that the hour of his death is near.
-In Celtic pagan religions, are considered junior gods, spirits or progenitors of the genus.
+A banshee is a figure from Irish folklore, a woman who, according to legend, appears near the house of a person doomed to death and, with her characteristic moans and sobs, notifies that the hour of his death is near.
+In Celtic pagan religions, are considered junior gods, spirits or ancestors of the clan.
 In English mythology, they are represented as fairies.
 They are also mentioned as spirits of death and aliens from the underworld.

 Gorgons

-Gorgons in Greek mythology three sisters - Steno, Euryale and Medusa.
+Gorgons in Greek mythology three sisters - Stheno, Euryale and Medusa.
 These are insidious monsters with fangs and live snakes instead of hair.
-Able to turn everything living into stone with a glance.
-The most famous - Medusa, is the only mortal of the sisters.
+They are capable of turning all living things into stone with their gaze.
+The most famous is Medusa, who is the only mortal of the sisters.

 Mermaids

-Mermaids or sea maidens (may be male) are humanoid creatures or spirits that live in the water, near the water or in the forest.
-They were portrayed as beautiful pale girls with flowing green hair, less often as old and disgusting women capable of tickling a person to death or drowning in water.
-Surprisingly, Christopher Columbus claimed to have encountered these creatures during his travels, perhaps confusing them with manatees or dugongs.
+Mermaids or sea maidens (can also be male) are humanoid creatures or spirits that live in water, near water or in the forest.
+They were depicted as beautiful pale girls with flowing green hair, less often as old and disgusting women capable of tickling a person to death or drowning in water.
+Surprisingly, Christopher Columbus claimed to have encountered these creatures during his travels, possibly confusing them with manatees or dugongs.

-Cyclopes are representatives of a race of giants, with a single eye on their forehead.
-Endowed with extraordinary strength and agility.
+Cyclops are members of a race of giants, with a single eye on their forehead.
+Endowed with extreme strength and agility.
 Hesiod wrote that there were three Cyclopes and their names corresponded to the manifestations of the power of Zeus: Steropes (lightning), Argus (light), Brontes (thunder).
-They descended from Uranus and Gaia, but were imprisoned in the depths of the earth, because their father was afraid of their strength.
+They came from Uranus and Gaia, but were imprisoned in the depths of the earth because the father was afraid of their power.

-According to Greek legend, the minotaur is a monster with the body of a man and the head of a bull.
-It was believed that he lived in the center of the labyrinth, built by King Minos of Crete, specifically to keep the monster in captivity.
+According to Greek legends, the minotaur is a monster with the body of a man and the head of a bull.
+It was believed that he lived in the center of a labyrinth built by the King of Crete, Minos, specifically to keep the monster imprisoned.
 Was killed by Theseus.

-AT ancient Greek mythology, satyrs are mentioned as companions of the goat god Pan.
-They are depicted as Roman fauns, half goats, half men (the deity of cattle breeding and forests, which was depicted with horns and in a goat's skin).
-Satyrs are described as a roguish but cowardly people - subversive and dangerous, but at the same time fearful and cowardly.
+IN ancient greek mythology, satyrs are mentioned as companions of the goat god Pan.
+Depicted as Roman fauns, half goats, half men (a deity of cattle breeding and forests, who was depicted with horns and wearing goatskin).
+Satyrs are described as a roguish but cowardly people - subversive and dangerous, but at the same time timid and cowardly.

 The unicorn is usually depicted as a horse with a long single horn on the head.
-However, in the original sources, he had a goat's beard, a lion's tail, and cloven hooves.
-The unicorn is in fact the only creature in legend that did not come from human fears.
-It was believed that it was impossible to catch him, unless using dishonest methods.
+However, in the original sources he had the beard of a goat, the tail of a lion and cloven hooves.
+The unicorn is actually the only creature in legends that did not arise from human fears.
+It was believed that he could not be caught unless dishonest methods were used.

-Phoenix is a mythical bird from ancient Egypt, which was distinguished by the ability to burn out and be reborn from the ashes.
+The Phoenix is a mythical bird from Ancient Egypt, which was distinguished by the ability to burn and be reborn from the ashes.
 Usually depicted with red or gold feathers.
-It is a symbol of the solar beginning, resurrection and immortality.
+It is a symbol of the solar principle, resurrection and immortality.
 It was believed that the tears of a bird heal wounds.

 Griffins are mythical winged creatures with the body of a lion and the head of an eagle.
-In ancient times, he was considered the protector of all things divine.
-The creature is first mentioned by a poet of the 6th century.
+In ancient times he was considered the protector of all things divine.
+The creature was first mentioned by a poet of the 6th century.
 BC e.
-Aristaeus of Proconnese.
+Aristeem from Proconnesus.
 Often found on coats of arms.
-Symbolizes power, power, vigilance, speed and strength.
+Symbolizes power, authority, vigilance, speed and strength.

-Surely everyone in his life at least once, but he heard something about mythical creatures.
-Some of them are very kind and help people, but there are also those who clearly do not wish good to a person.
-The grandmother scared someone with a babay, someone was afraid of the brownie, who kept hiding small things.
-The parallel world is very mysterious and interesting, isn't it?
+Surely everyone has heard something about mythical creatures at least once in their life.
+Some of them are very kind and help people, but there are also those who clearly do not wish the best for a person.
+Some people were scared by their grandmother, others were afraid of the brownie, who kept hiding small things.
+The parallel world is very mysterious and interesting, isn’t it?
 There are many magical creatures in the world that you don't even know exist.
 We bring to your attention the top 10 mythical creatures from around the world.

 Magical representative of Slavic myths.
-Since ancient times, people believed that these beautiful creatures took care of the well-being of forests, rivers and lakes, but for a person, a mermaid is an evil spirit.
-You can see her in the summer in the river, where she usually lures her prey and drowns her.
-Beliefs say that mermaids are in the past drowned women who were killed or who committed suicide.
-They have no clothes and are completely naked in the living world, only their head is decorated with a beautiful wreath of different colors.
-Mermaids have fishtails instead of legs.
+Since ancient times, people believed that these beautiful creatures cared for the well-being of forests, rivers and lakes, but for humans, a mermaid is an evil spirit.
+You can see it in the summer in the river, where it usually lures its prey and drowns it.
+Beliefs say that mermaids are former drowned women who were killed or committed suicide.
+They have no clothes and appear in the living world absolutely naked, only their heads are decorated with a beautiful wreath of different colors.
+Instead of legs, mermaids have a fish tail.

-A zoomorphic magical creature from ancient egypt.
-It is an animal with a lion's body and a human head.
-The very first mention of the human lion was found 10 thousand years ago BC.
+A zoomorphic magical creature native to ancient egypt.
+It is an animal with the body of a lion and the head of a human.
+The very first mentions of the lion man were found 10 thousand years ago BC.
 These magical creatures became the guardians of the pyramids in which the pharaohs rest.

 Winged horse Pegasus

 The characters come from Ukrainian mythology.
-They are also called "forest panns".
-It is believed that these evil spirits are children who were born dead or babies who left our world unbaptized.
-The word mavka comes from the ancient Slavic "nav" - "death".
-They represent such mythical creatures in the form of skinny maidens with very long curls in white shirts to the floor.
+They are also called “forest panns”.
+It is believed that these evil spirits are children who were stillborn or babies who left our world unbaptized.
+The word Mavka comes from the ancient Slavic “nav” - “death”.
+Such mythical creatures are represented as skinny maidens with very long curls wearing floor-length white shirts.

-There are several variations on how this beast looks.
-The first is a snake with a rooster's head, the second is a rooster with a snake's tail and scary eyes.
-The basilisk is a creature of Spanish mythology.
-He knows how to make terrible sounds that paralyze a person, his claws are very poisonous, and his eyes instantly kill.
+There are several variations of what this beast looks like.
+The first is a snake with the head of a rooster, the second is a rooster with a snake's tail and scary eyes.
+Basilisk is a creature of Spanish mythology.
+He can make terrible sounds that paralyze a person, his claws are very poisonous, and his gaze instantly kills.
 You can deal with the Basilisk by killing it with your own reflection in the mirror.

 A bright and famous representative of European mythology.
 A dead man who rises from the grave at night to drink human blood.
 May appear in the form bat.
-There is an opinion that the dead become vampires, who during their lifetime committed terrible deeds - murderers, maniacs, suicides.
+There is an opinion that vampires become dead people who committed terrible acts during their lifetime - murderers, maniacs, suicides.
 You can also become a vampire from a zombie bite.
-These mythical creatures are immortal, you can overcome them with the help of an aspen stake.
+These mythical creatures are immortal and can be defeated with an aspen stake.
 Modern cinema very often uses this mysterious image.

 Wild creatures from ancient Greek mythology.
-To the waist, the centaur is a man, and below it is a horse.
+Up to the waist the centaur is a man, and below is a horse.
 They live in mountains and forests.
-Centaurs have very bad character and intemperate temper.
-They were created by the gods from stormy mountain rivers to be the mentors of the heroes.
+Centaurs have a very bad character and intemperate temper.
+The gods created them from stormy mountain rivers, so that they would be mentors to heroes.

 Mythical characters from Scandinavian fairy tales and legends.
-These are very smart creatures that live underground, in abandoned mines and are famous for their incredible wealth.
-Gnomes are considered good spirits of the earth.
-They help the lost to find a way out of the thicket and give gold to good people.
+These are very intelligent creatures that live underground, in abandoned mines and are famous for their incredible wealth.
+Dwarves are considered the good spirits of the earth.
+They help the lost find a way out of the forest and give gold to good people.

 A three-headed dog from Greek mythology with poison flowing from its mouth.
-Cerberus is the guardian of the realm of the dead, he does not let the dead back into the world of the living.
+Cerberus is the guardian of the kingdom of the dead; he does not allow the dead to return to the world of the living.
 The three-headed dog had a snake tail and a terrifying appearance in general.
-He was killed by Hercules, this is described in the legend of his admirable exploits.
+He was killed by Hercules, this is described in the legend of his amazing exploits.

-home spirit in Slavic mythology.
-The main guardian and patron of the dwelling.
-He monitors the life of the family, the order in the house and the health of people, protecting from negative impact impure forces.
+Home spirit in Slavic mythology.
+The main guardian and patron of the home.
+He monitors the life of the family, order in the house and the health of people, protecting against negative impact unclean forces.
 The brownie is considered the spirit of one of the ancestors of the family.
 He is revered and respected.
-Sometimes a brownie can warn of upcoming changes or misfortunes.
+Sometimes a brownie can warn of impending changes or misfortunes.

-It was found that the activities of ancient myths often turned out to be places where a large number of fossils.
-In an attempt to understand what they saw, many myths were born in people.
-Here we take a look at 10 mythological creatures from ancient greece and from all over the world that may have actually existed.
+It was discovered that the settings of ancient myths were often places where a large number of fossils.
+In an attempt to understand what they saw, many myths were born among people.
+Here we look at 10 mythological creatures from ancient Greece and from all over the world, which may have actually existed.

 10. Cyclops

-In Greek mythology, the Cyclops ( plural cyclops) was giant creature with one eye in the center of the head.
+In Greek mythology, Cyclops ( plural Cyclopes) was giant creature with one eye in the center of the head.
 They were known mainly for their barbarism, and feared neither men nor gods.
-The most famous Cyclops was Polyphemus, who attacked Odysseus in a cave and ate half of his people.
-Odysseus blinded the Cyclops by driving a wooden stake through his only eye.
-Odysseus and his men then fled, tying themselves to the belly of the sheep.
+The most famous Cyclops was Polyphemus, who attacked Odysseus in a cave and ate half of his men.
+Odysseus blinded the Cyclops by driving a wooden stake into his only eye.
+Odysseus and his men then escaped by tying themselves to the bellies of the sheep.

 This may seem implausible.
-But some time ago, there was quite strong evidence for the existence of the Cyclopes.
-Many skulls have been found with one eye socket in the center.
-It turns out that the skulls belonged to pygmy elephants.
-The "eye socket" was the central nasal cavity and opening for the elephant's trunk.
-Many pygmy elephant skulls have been found in Cyprus, especially in the caves where the Cyclopes were supposed to live.
-So perhaps the elephant's skull was once seen as proof of the existence of a race of gigantic, man-eating creatures with one eye and terrible table manners.
+But some time ago, quite strong evidence of the existence of Cyclops appeared.
+Many skulls have been discovered with a single eye socket in the center.
+It turns out that the skulls belonged to dwarf elephants.
+The "socket" was the central nasal cavity and opening for the elephant's trunk.
+Many pygmy elephant skulls have been found in Cyprus, especially in caves where the Cyclopes were thought to have lived.
+So perhaps the elephant skull was once taken as proof of the existence of a race of giant, man-eating creatures with one eye and terrible table manners.

 9. Kraken